GoncharukOrg/react-input/packages/mask/README.md

 The `useMask` hook takes the same properties as the `InputMask` component, except for the `component` properties.
 Both approaches are equivalent, but the use of the `InputMask` component provides additional capabilities, which will be discussed in the section «[Integration with custom components](https://github.com/GoncharukBro/react-input/tree/main/packages/mask#integration-with-custom-components)».

-> The `InputMask` component does not change the value passed in the `value` or `defaultValue` property of the `input` element, so specify as the initialized value one that can match the masked value at any stage of input.
+> The `InputMask` component does not change the value passed in the `value` or `defaultValue` property of the `input` element, so set the initialized value to something that can match the masked value at any stage of input.
 If you make a mistake, you will see a warning about it in the console.

+> To ensure consistent and correct operation, the `type` property of the `input` element (`InputMask`) must be set to "`text`" (the default).
+If you use other values, the mask will not be applied and you will see a warning in the console.

 ## Replacement